alexksikes/CloudMining/README.md

-Cloud Mining is a web interface for the [Sphinx][0] search engine.
-It is aimed at encouraging nonlinear search and data exploration.
+Cloud Mining is a faceted search user interface for [Sphinx][0].
+It is aimed at nonlinear search and data exploration.
 It makes use of the [fSphinx][1] module for faceted search.
 [SimSearch][2] is used for item based search.
-The facets support different visualizations such as tag clouds, histogram counts, a rose diagram.
+The facets support different visualizations such as tag clouds, histogram counts and a rose diagram.
 Other visualizations can be provided as plugins.

 Create a file called application.py with the following lines: